nph84/Practicing-DNS/README.md

 <p>
-On the client PC ping the "mainframe" and observe that it works.
+On the client PC, ping the "mainframe" and observe that it works.
 </p>
 <p>
 <img src="https://github.com/user-attachments/assets/2aa28bd9-3774-4518-9945-7f9277dd13ec" height="80%" width="80%" />